Learning Goal-Oriented Vision-and-Language Navigation with Self-Improving Demonstrations at Scale: Experimental Details of the downstream navigation tasks.

 Here we provide experimental details on downstream tasks, with the results presented in the main paper.
 For REVERIE, we finetune the DUET model with a batch size of 16, learning rate of $3\times10^{-5}$ and ml\_weight of $0.1$ with our SID data augmentation for 20k iterations.
 On SOON, we use a batch size of 8, learning rate of $3\times10^{-5}$ and ml\_weight of $0.2$ without augmentation for 5k iterations.

-For Object Goal Navigation, we follow SAME~\citep{zhou2024same} to adapt the Habitat-MP3D dataset~\citep{savva2019habitat} by discretizing its environment into a connectivity graph G. Trajectories from Habitat-Web are then matched to the nearest nodes on G based on Euclidean distance, with sequentially repeated nodes merged, resulting in 58,803 trajectories with an average of 20 steps.
+For Object-Goal Navigation task, we follow the methodology in SAME~\cite{zhou2024same} to adapt the Habitat-MP3D dataset~\cite{savva2019habitat} by discretizing its continuous environment into a topological connectivity graph $\mathcal{G}$.
+Trajectories from Habitat-Web are then matched to the nearest nodes on $\mathcal{G}$ based on minimum Euclidean distance, with sequentially repeated nodes merged, resulting in a total of 58,803 trajectories with an average of 20 steps.
 We similarly transfer data from the MP3D validation split to evaluate model performance in these discrete environments.
-After pretraining the DUET with the transferred data, we finetune it and the SID agent on this Object Goal Navigation task, as presented in Section~\ref{sec:objnav}.
+After pretraining the DUET with the transferred data, we finetune it and the SID agent on this Object-Goal Navigation task, as presented in the main paper.
+To validate the cross-architecture generalization of our SID-VLN data in continuous environments, we follow VLN-CE~\cite{krantz2020beyond} to transfer the generated discrete trajectories to continuous ones to train StreamVLN~\cite{wei2025streamvln}, which is a streaming Video-LLM framework employing a hybrid slow-fast context modeling strategy to support multi-modal reasoning over interleaved vision, language and action inputs.
+Unlike discrete settings, VLN-CE requires agents to execute low-level actions (\textit{e.g.}, turn left or turn right by 15 degrees, move forward by 25 centimeters, or stop) within the Habitat simulator using raw RGB-D observations, rather than teleporting between discrete nodes.
+Following ~\cite{wei2025streamvln}, the baseline in our paper is trained on the navigation trajectories from R2R-CE~\cite{anderson2018r2r}, R2R-EnvDrop~\cite{tan2019envdrop} as well as ScaleVLN~\cite{wang2023scalevln}.
+And we augment this navigation agent with our transferred data.
+By integrating with SID-VLN exploration priors, the agent learns to actively search environments, leading to substantial improvements in success rate on the validation unseen split, as depicted in the main paper.